ArdanaLabs/ardana-dollar/endpoint-spec.md

 behavior:
 transfer `amount` of assetClass to user (if there is that amount of that assetClass available for liquidation and assuming the price can be paid) user must pay `amount` * currentLiquidationPrice for that collateral type in DUSD

+the liquidation purchase must be able to track previous purchases of the `assetClass` specified by the user over the past several liquidations

+If this is the First liquidation of this assetClass in more than 24 hours,  the price of the seized collateral is the market price (Value of the collateral in ada, converted to USD/DUSD) minus liquidationBenefitCap.
+If we have a record of a previous liquidation 24 AND we sold All of the given `assetClass`, increase the previous price by 1% If we did not sell all of the given assetClass, decrease the price by 1% the maximum and minimum bounds for the price are marketPrice * liquidationBenefitFloor and marketPrice * liquidationBenefitCap.

 ## Treasury
  the treasury holds all reserve funds, and other funds that belong 'to the protocol' and cannot be withdrawn directly by users